JorgeCastilloPrz/JetpackComposeAndInternals/slides/lesson4.md

 #### **List of changes**

-* Nodes are not really inserted right away
+* Nodes are not inserted right away
-* Emitting a node 👉 **records an operation to add it**
+* Executing a composable 👇
-* The composition process creates a list of changes yet to be applied
+* Produces a list of changes (lambdas)

 <img src="slides/images/closing_the_circle_1.png" width=1000 />